Älvdalen Municipality

-Älvdalen Municipality (Älvdalens kommun) is a municipality in Dalarna County in central Sweden.
+Älvdalen Municipality (Älvdalens kommun, Övdalskommun / Kommun Övdaln) is a municipality in Dalarna County in central Sweden.
 Its seat is located in the town of Älvdalen.

 The two parishes Särna and Idre were ceded to Sweden from Norway under the treaty of Brömsebro on 13 August 1645.
 In 1971 the three municipalities Särna, Idre (which itself had been split off from Särna in 1916) and Älvdalen were amalgamated to form the present municipality.

 Älvdalen literally means River Valley, a name stemming from the area around the town Älvdalen, situated along the Österdal River, in the municipality's southern part.

 The middle part of the coat of arms is meant to depict the landscape: streams and hills.

 Geography

 Geographically, it is considered divided into three parts.
 From north to south: the mountainous (fjäll) part, the forest part, and the valley (Älv) part.

 North

 The northern part is located within the Scandinavian mountain range.
 It has cultural influences from the native Sámi people.

 Idre, with about 800 inhabitants is a notable skiing resort.

 This part has some high mountains including Storvätteshågna at 1,204 meters and Städjan at 1,131 m.
 The Töfsingdalen National Park is also located in the northernmost parts.

 The Northern part is the northernmost point of Svealand, one of the three crowns under the Swedish throne.